qualcomm/QcNode/README.md

 For how to run the QCNode package, check this [README](./scripts/launch/README.md).

-For how to run the QC E2E perception pipeline sample, check this [README](./tests/sample/README.md).
+For how to run the QCNode E2E perception pipeline sample, check this [README](./tests/sample/README.md).